HadeelAls618/Customer-Analytics-Assistant/README.md

-# **Custalyze: Your Analytics Assistant**
+# **Custalyze: Your Customer Analytics Assistant**

-Welcome to **Custalyze**, your smart assistant for predicting and maximizing **Customer Lifetime Value (CLV)**.
-Custalyze empowers businesses to make data-driven decisions by providing insights into customer behavior, predicting future value, and optimizing marketing strategies.
-This results in proactive engagement, reduced churn, and maximized marketing spend for higher ROI.
+Welcome to **Custalyze**, your go-to analytics assistant for predicting **Customer Lifetime Value (CLV)**, providing personalized product recommendations, and offering deep insights into customer behavior.
+Simply enter a customer ID, and Custalyze will help you uncover key insights that will enhance your customer engagement and optimize your marketing strategies.

 Explore the live app: [Custalyze Web App](https://customer-analytics-assistant-urzknsdg8udnsjm9x4efhd.streamlit.app/)